zandeeppbai/codeathon-sep23/.github/ISSUE_TEMPLATE/program-1.md

-You are given a string and your task is to sort the string according to the frequency of character and return the final string.
+Write a program to sort a string according to the frequency of character and return the final string.

 ### samples
 Input | output